You have the ceremony organised, and the invitations sent, but you’re sure that you’re missing something.

 While presents aren’t a big deal and aren’t essential, it can be a nice idea to have something to bring and give.
 We’ve made a list of gift ideas that are sure to go down a treat:

-Jewellery.
+Jewelry.
 Giving a child the gift of their first piece of jewellery is a special moment.
 Choose something that they can treasure forever.
-Discover our range of Christening Jewellery for more ideas.
+Discover our range of Baptism Jewelry for more ideas.